Dr Susanne Dietrich

 - how the balance between cell differentiation and maintenance of a precursor/stem cell pool is achieved

-- how this cell recognises and reaches its target sites
+- how a precursor cell recognises and reaches its target sites

 - how cells from different sources and tissues assemble into a functional organ